Computer Transmission Shift Adaptive Relearning

 Adaptives and Fail Safe on Mercedes Benz

 Mercedes Benz transmissions have a totally unique method of controlling the shift valves and solenoids, and specialized equipment is required to relearn the shift adaptives.
-If a fault code is set the computer may put the transmission into fail safe, which means that the signal that energises the solenoids is usually cut.
+If a fault code is set the computer may put the transmission into fail safe, which means that the signal that energizes the solenoids is usually cut.
 When a vehicle goes into fail safe, it usually puts the vehicle into either 2nd or 3rd gear, and prevents it from shifting.
 It will still go forward and reverse.
 On a Mercedes, however, when the solenoid power is cut off, the transmission stays in its current gear, regardless of which gear that is.
 It will remain in that gear even if the engine is shut off and restarted.
 This can be of benefit if the transmission goes into fail safe while on a highway many miles from a service facility, as it will be easier to maintain highway speeds in your current gear.
+However, if it goes into fail safe in a lower gear, it will make driving normal speeds difficult and could cause damage if driven for an extended period of time in that state.

 Lexus and Toyota Transmission Shift Learning Process